-Century Properties Group, Inc., ("CPGI") is one of the leading real estate companies in the Philippines with a 32-year track record.
+Century Properties Group, Inc., ("CPGI") is one of the leading real estate companies in the Philippines with a 34-year track record.
 The Company is primarily engaged in the development, marketing, and sale of mid- and high-rise condominiums and single detached homes, leasing of retail and office space, and property management.

-As of March 31, 2020, the Company has completed 28 projects, which include the following: 25 residential buildings, consisting of 14,362 units with a total gross floor area (GFA) of 1,147,194 sq.m. (with parking); a retail commercial building with 52,233 sq.m. of GFA (with parking); a medical office building with 74,103 sq.m. of GFA (with parking); an office building with 56,284 sq.m. of GFA (with parking).
-In addition, the Company has completed a total of 866 homes under its affordable segment.
-This is in addition to the 19 buildings totaling 4,128 units and 548,262 sq.m. of GFA that were completed prior to 2010 by the founding principals' prior development companies, the Meridien Group of Companies ("Meridien").
-Noteworthy developments under Meridien are the Essensa East Forbes and South of Market in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas, Le Triomphe, Le Domaine and Le Metropole in Makati City.
+As of December 31, 2020, the Company has completed 32 projects, namely: 28 residential projects, consisting of 15,563 units and an aggregate gross floor area ("GFA") of 1,239,375 sq.m. (inclusive of parking); a retail commercial building with gross leasable area ("GLA") of 26,919 sq.m. (inclusive of parking); a medical office building with GLA of 45,103 sq.m. (inclusive of parking); and two (2) office buildings with GLA of 31,952 sq.m. (inclusive of parking) and 63,101 sq.m. (inclusive of parking), respectively.
+Furthermore, the Company has also completed 1,404 homes under its affordable housing segment.
+These are in addition to the 19 buildings consisting of 4,128 units with an aggregate GFA of 548,262 sq.m. that were completed prior to 2010 by the Meridien Group of Companies ("Meridien"), the founding principals' prior development companies.
+Noteworthy developments of Meridien include: the Essensa East Forbes and South of Market in Fort Bonifacio, SOHO Central in the Greenfield District of Mandaluyong City, Pacific Place in Ortigas, Le Triomphe, Le Domaine, and Le Metropole in Makati City.